Head Start and Early Head Start

 Schools become ready for children when Head Start programs, parents and schools work together to promote school readiness and engage families as their children make the transition to kindergarten.

-Learn more about US Department of Health & Human Services Office of Head Start.
+Learn more about U.S. Department of Health & Human Services Office of Head Start.

-Fairfax County Head-Start Program announces the sponsorship of the Child and Adult Care Food Program (CACFP).
+Fairfax County Head Start Program announces the sponsorship of the Child and Adult Care Food Program (CACFP).
 The same meals (Breakfast, Lunch and Snack) will be available at no separate charge to all participants at each CACFP facility.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.